eller kjøp de skickelige platene fra mons.no shop

 (instrumental)

-Three rush-attempts at this loop-with-a-guitar-riff.
+Three rush-attempts on this loop-with-a-guitar-riff.

-Lars and Bent vetoed "no", and in retrospect it was a just "no", so that's that.
+Lars and Bent vetoed no, and in retrospect it was a just no, so that's that.

 - This is just... the oldest guitar riff in the world.
-(Bent) (Lars nodding.)
+(Bent.
+Lars nodding.)

-The instrumental version was sickening; Even laid down maybe five different figures on the drums, the idea was that they shouldn't benefit each other,
+The instrumental version was sickening.
+Even laid down maybe five different figures on the drums; the idea was that the

-but rather freeze the rhythm.
+but freeze the rhythm.
+And it froze!

-«Even kjører seng igjen» means...
-Even drives his bed again. (...no.)
 Have you ever gone to bed right after you'd absorbed a good amount of alcohol?
-(Get it?
-No?)
+Get it?
+No?

 Perfekt harmoni

-The title tune wasn't finished.
+The title tune was not finished.
 As usual.

 One of the sweetest songs I've written.
 I think.
 And a genuine tune.